Hyena: Attacks on humans

 In the 1880s, a hyena was reported to have attacked humans, especially sleeping children, over a three-year period in the Iğdır Province of Turkey, with 25 children and 3 adults being wounded in one year.
 The attacks provoked local authorities into announcing a reward of 100 rubles for every hyena killed.
 Further attacks were reported later in some parts of the South Caucasus, particularly in 1908.
 Instances are known in Azerbaijan of striped hyenas killing children sleeping in courtyards during the 1930s and 1940s.
 In 1942, a sleeping guard was mauled in his hut by a hyena in Qalıncaq (Golyndzhakh).
 Cases of children being taken by hyenas by night are known in southeast Turkmenistan's Bathyz Nature Reserve.
 A further attack on a child was reported around Serakhs in 1948.
 Several attacks have occurred in India; in 1962, 9 children were thought to have been taken by hyenas in the town of Bhagalpur in the Bihar State in a six-week period, and 19 children up to the age of four were killed by hyenas in Karnataka in 1974.
 A survey of wild animal attacks during a five-year period in the Indian state of Madhya Pradesh reported that hyenas had attacked three people, causing fewer deaths than wolves, gaur, boar, elephants, tigers, leopards and sloth bears.

 Hyenas as food and medicine

-Hyenas are used for food and medicinal purposes in Somalia They are considered halal in Islam.
+Hyenas have occasionally been used for food and medicinal purposes in Somalia.
+Some Muslims consider it halal in Islam although this is disputed by other Muslims.
 This practice dates back to the times of the Ancient Greeks and Romans, who believed that different parts of the hyena's body were effective means to ward off evil and to ensure love and fertility.